Nadia Abu El Haj

-Nadia Abu El-Haj (نادية أبو الحاج; born 1962) is an American academic with a PhD in anthropology from Duke University.
-She is a professor of anthropology at Barnard College, Columbia University.
+Nadia Abu El-Haj (نادية أبو الحاج; born 1962) is an American anthropologist at Barnard College and Columbia University.

 The author of Facts on the Ground: Archaeological Practice and Territorial Self-Fashioning in Israeli Society (2001) and The Genealogical Science: The Search for Jewish Origins and the Politics of Epistemology (2012), Abu El-Haj was the subject of dueling online petitions arguing whether she should be tenured during the 2006–07 academic year when she was recommended for tenure.
 Abu El-Haj received tenure in November 2007.

 Biography

 Early life and education

 Abu El-Haj was born in the United States, the second daughter of a "Long Island Episcopalian" mother, and a Palestinian Muslim father.
 Her maternal grandfather was French and maternal grandmother, Norwegian-American, and she has characterized her religious upbringing as "church twice a year."